 Photos and Videos

-If you spend any amount of time browsing from your iPhone, there are probably bookmarks in Mobile Safari that you want to bring along with you to Android.
-Apple has chosen to make it strangely difficult to get the bookmarks out of Safari on iOS, though.
-The fastest easiest way, once again, is to use the iCloud client on your computer.
+If you spend time browsing from your iPhone, there are probably bookmarks in Mobile Safari, that you want to bring along with you to Android.
+Apple has chosen to make it strangely difficult to get the bookmarks out of Safari on iOS.
+Once again, the fastest, easiest way is to use the iCloud client on your computer.

 If you have been using Gmail on your iPhone, feel free to skip ahead.
-All your mail will show up on Android when you log in with your account.
+All your mail will be on Android when you log in to your account.
 If you’re using iCloud email, you don’t have to leave that address behind.
-Most device makers have a generic email app on the phone that lets you add any email account (like iCloud), but the Gmail app also has that option now.
+Most device makers have a generic email app on the phone that lets you add any email account.
+Like iCloud. but the Gmail app has that option now.

-Apple’s iOS calendar app doesn’t include an export option, so you’re looking at another iCloud workaround to get this data into Calendar.
-You might also consider using a third-party app that’s available on both platforms if you don’t feel the need to commit fully to Google’s ecosystem.
-For example, you can simply use Microsoft’s Sunrise calendar app log in with iCloud on iOS Android.
+Apple’s iOS calendar app doesn’t include an export option.
+You’re looking at another iCloud workaround to get this data into Calendar.
+You might consider using a third-party app available on both platforms.
+If you don’t feel the need to commit fully to Google’s ecosystem.
+For example, you can use Microsoft’s Sunrise calendar app to log in with iCloud on iOS and Android.

-To move the iCloud calendar to Google’s system, you need to make sure it’s synced with iCloud in your main iOS settings.
-Then on your computer, go to the iCloud website, and open the calendar.
-Click on the Share icon next to the calendar you want to export mark it as public.
-This will give you a link that starts with webcal:// but you can change that to http:// and paste it into your desktop browser’s URL bar.
+To move the iCloud Calendar to Google’s system, you must ensure it’s synced with iCloud in your main iOS settings.
+On your computer, go to the iCloud website, and open the Calendar.
+Click on the Share icon next to the Calendar you want to export and mark it as public.
+This will give you a link that starts with webcal://.
+You can change that to HTTP:// and paste it into your desktop browser’s URL bar.

-The URL will download an ICS file, which you can use on the Calendar website to import your calendar.
-In Calendar, click Other calendars in the left column select Import calendar.
-Initiate it at the ICS file you just grabbed, and you’re done.
+The URL will download an ICS file, which you can use on the Calendar website to import your Calendar.
+In Calendar, click Other calendars in the left column, and select Import calendar.
+Initiate it in the ICS file you grabbed, and you’re done.

-One of the reasons people stick with iOS is that a big selection of apps games, but Android has gotten much better in this regard over the last few years.
-Still, you won’t find any method for directly moving apps games from your iPhone to Android.
-The two systems are not compatible there’s no way to prove that you already bought something on iOS.
-If you want the same content, you’ll have to buy it again.
+People stick with iOS because of an extensive selection of app games.
+But Android has got better over the last few years.
+You won’t find any method for directly moving app games from your iPhone to Android.
+The two systems are not compatible.
+There’s no way to prove that you already bought something on iOS.
+If you want the same content, you’ll have to repurchase it.

-All the major apps like Facebook, WhatsApp, are available on Android.
-Check the top charts in the Apps section you’ll find all of them.
-For your specific app loadout, you’ll have to do a little searching.
-The online Play Store makes it easy to find, and push both free and paid apps/games to your phone, it’s a little faster than using the Play Store on your device.
-You can install apps to your phone right from the web, it’s weird that Apple hasn’t figured that out yet, frankly.
+All the major apps, like Facebook, and WhatsApp, are available on Android.
+Check the top charts in the Apps section.
+You’ll find all of them.
+You’ll have to do a little searching for your specific app loadout.
+The online Play Store makes it easy to find and push free and paid apps/games to your phone; it’s a little faster than using the Play Store on your device.
+You can install apps to your phone right from the web.
+Weirdly, Apple hasn’t figured that out yet, frankly.

-If you’re not able to find something you used on the iPhone, check out AlternativeTo.
-This website shows you potential alternatives to a wide range of apps games.
-So if you were a big fan of the weather app, Dark Sky on iOS, AlternativeTo might suggest you try 1Weather or Weather App on Android.
+If you cannot find something you used on the iPhone, check out AlternativeTo.
+This website shows you potential alternatives to a wide range of app games.
+So if you were a big fan of the weather app Dark Sky on iOS, AlternativeTo might suggest you try 1Weather or Weather App on Android.

-Getting all your apps sorted out will probably be the biggest pain, when you make the switch, but the increasing use of cloud services on both platforms has made the overall process much easier than it used to be.
-Take it step-by-step, and you’ll be done in no time.
+Getting all your apps sorted out when you switch will be a pain.
+The increasing use of cloud services on both platforms.
+Made the process much easier.
+Take it step-by-step, and be done in no time.